rizki4106/django_jwt_middleware/README.md

 # django_jwt_middleware

-`django_jwt_middleware` is a lightweight package used for create authorized request with jsonwebtoken on your function view
+`django_jwt_middleware` is a package used for authorize django request with JSON Web Tokens

-## Installation
+## 1. Installation

 ```bash
 pip3 install django_jwt_middleware